Last Updated: May 15, 2024

 Personal Life

-White married his childhood sweetheart Mary when he was 19.
+White married his childhood sweetheart, Mary, when he was 19.
 They separated in 1969 and later divorced.
-He married singer Glodean James in 1974.
+Barry married singer Glodean James in 1974.
 It was reported that they divorced in 1988, but it was revealed that they were still legally married until White's death in 2003, although they had lived separate lives.

 Health Problems

-White suffered from health problems throughout his life, relating to being overweight.
-In 1995, he was admitted to the hospital with high blood pressure and he was forced to cancel a month's worth of tour dates owing to both high blood pressure and exhaustion.
-He was hospitalized in 2002 with kidney failure attributed to diabetes.
+White suffered from health problems throughout his life related to being overweight.
+In 1995, he was admitted to the hospital with high blood pressure, and he was forced to cancel a month's worth of tour dates owing to both high blood pressure and exhaustion.
+Barry was hospitalized in 2002 with kidney failure attributed to diabetes.
 In May 2003, White suffered a severe stroke while undergoing dialysis and awaiting a kidney transplant.
-He died on July 4, 2003 at Cedars-Sinai Medical Center in Los Angeles at the age of 58.
+He died on July 4, 2003, at Cedars-Sinai Medical Center in Los Angeles at the age of 58.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.